helm/charts/stable/rabbitmq/README.md

     -----END RSA PRIVATE KEY-----
 ```

-This will be generate a secret with the certs, but is possible specify an existing secret using `existingSecret: name-of-existing-secret-to-rabbitmq`
+This will be generate a secret with the certs, but is possible specify an existing secret using `existingSecret: name-of-existing-secret-to-rabbitmq`.
+The secret is of type `kubernetes.io/tls`.

 Disabling [failIfNoPeerCert](https://www.rabbitmq.com/ssl.html#peer-verification-configuration) allows a TLS connection if client fails to provide a certificate